 Fourth of July events around the Charlottesville Area

-The event is sponsored by the Crozet Volunteer Fire Department, Crozet Community Association, Claudius Crozet Park, Crozet Lions Club, White Hall Ruritans, Life Journey Church, Crozet Board of Trade, and several other area churches, and citizen volunteers.
+The event is sponsored by the Crozet Volunteer Fire Department, the Crozet Community Association, Claudius Crozet Park, Crozet Lions Club, Crozet Life Journey Church, Crozet Board of Trade, as well as many citizen volunteers.

 If you’d like to be in it (dress up, decorate a bike, a wagon, make a family float out of your pickup truck, ride a horse, etc.) then just show up at the parking lot of the Church of the Brethren at 3:30 pm, and you’ll be part of the lineup.
 It’s that easy!

-On Wednesday, July 4, just to the north of Charlottesville, the town of Stanardsville will host the Red, White, Blue ’n Greene 4th of July Celebration, with a theme of “A Walk through History”, starting with a parade through the main streets at 3 pm, and continuing with live music, games and contest and a bounce house.
+On Thursday, July 4, just to the north of Charlottesville, the town of Stanardsville will host the Red, White, Blue ’n Greene 4th of July Celebration, starting with a parade through the main streets at 5:30 pm, and continuing with live music, games and contest and a bounce house.

 The Capitol Sheds Fireworks will start at dusk.